QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposablevms.md

 ![r4.0-open-in-dispvm-3.png](/attachment/wiki/DisposableVms/r4.0-open-in-dispvm-3.png)

-## Opening a file in a DisposableVM via command line (from AppVM)
+## Opening a file in a DisposableVM via command line (from app qube)

-Use the `qvm-open-in-dvm` command from a terminal in your AppVM:
+Use the `qvm-open-in-dvm` command from a terminal in your app qube:

 ~~~
 [user@work-pub ~]$ qvm-open-in-dvm Downloads/apple-sandbox.pdf